 Servers turn most of the energy they use into heat.
 Normal data centers, even the most efficient ones, waste all the heat that they generate.

 Currently, Dutch data centers use more electricity than all of Amsterdam, or more than 4% of all electricity in the Netherlands .
 That amount is growing fast, leading to more fossil fuel consumption, more hoarding of green energy, and more landscape pollution.
-On top of that, data centers are a massive drain on already taxed energy grids because of their enormous energy demand.

-Think about it like this: Incrementally improving cooling efficiency is like making a more efficient diesel car, no longer good enough.
+Think about it like this: Incrementally improving data center cooling efficiency is like making a more efficient diesel car, no longer good enough.
 By rethinking the fundamental idea of a data center and using servers as highly effective heaters, Leafcloud is causing a revolution in cloud sustainability.

 Our unique distributed architecture allows Leafcloud servers to be installed at locations that use hot water year-round.
 At these Leaf sites, our servers deliver heat directly into the local water and heating system.
 This replaces heating from sources such as natural gas, thereby drastically reducing CO2 emissions.
 Because we use existing structures, we also realise significant carbon reduction by not building large structures - and the required infrastructure - in the middle of nowhere.